-Integrating social sharing and comments with existing loyalty programmes has become a simple and effective way to increase brand exposure on multiple social platforms.
+Integrating social sharing and comments with existing loyalty programs has become a simple and effective way to increase brand exposure on multiple social platforms.

-Marriott Hotels incentivizes members of its rewards program by awarding them with 2000 bonus points for referring their hotels to family and friends.
-In turn, newly referred customers are then awarded 2000 bonus points for each night for the first 5 days to encourage longer hotel stays.
+Marriott Hotels incentivizes members of its rewards program by awarding them with 2,000 bonus points for their hotels to family and friends.
+In turn, newly referred customers are then awarded 2,000 bonus points for each night referred for the first 5 days to encourage longer hotel stays.

 Social media adoption and usage varies widely between different regions around the world.
 Outbound travelers from the Middle East have a totally different set of expectations compared to their Western counterparts – luxury experiences are prioritized amongst anything else so it’s no surprise well-established homegrown luxury airlines rate highly for social media engagement in the region.

 Qatar Airways have a strong focus on delivering news, events, and even upselling on their social media platforms especially on Twitter where the airline receives an average 25-30 retweets per post.